amor71/LiuAlgoTrader/docs/source/Installation & Setup.rst

     export DSN="postgresql://momentum@localhost/tradedb"

-To `learn more`_ on how to select your connection stream.
+To `learn more`_ on how to select your connection string.

 .. _learn more: https://www.postgresql.org/docs/9.3/libpq-connect.html#LIBPQ-CONNSTRING